Day 3 · Friday 19 June 2026

 Westminster loop

-Start of the loop, 10 min walk from hotel
+Start of the loop, 15 min walk from Carnaby

-Walk north from the hotel up Northumberland Avenue, Trafalgar Square is 10 minutes.
+Head south from Carnaby through Soho and Leicester Square, Trafalgar Square is about 15 minutes.
 The square, the four lions, Nelson’s Column.
 Get your bearings here and head south down Whitehall.

 Horse Guards → Downing Street gates → Big Ben